The Haredi Institute for public affairs – creating research based policy

 The institute’s researchers have exclusive access to a database and unique knowledge created at the institute with the help of dedicated field surveys and many other sources.

 In the work processes carried out in recent years, the staff of the Haredi Institute identified the acute need of government systems for uniform and comprehensive data on Haredi society.
-Accordingly, an innovative and groundbreaking data and knowledge center has been developed at the institute in the past year, optimally making a large and well-established data set about haredi society accessible.
+Accordingly, an innovative and groundbreaking data and knowledge centre has been developed at the institute in the past year, optimally making a large and well-established data set about Haredi society accessible.
+The data centre was built in collaboration with Wohl Legacy.

-An accessible and interactive interface will allow anyone interested to access the data center, analyze extensive information on populations in Israel and examine socio-economic trends over time.
-The interface now provides data to the CBS, in the areas of employment, higher education, demography, the distribution of ultra-Orthodox in localities and in the municipal field.
+An accessible and interactive interface will allow anyone interested to access the data centre, analyze extensive information on populations in Israel and examine socio-economic trends over time.
+The interface now provides data to the CBS, in the areas of employment, higher education, demography, the distribution of Haredi in localities and in the municipal field.

-The data and knowledge center is updated regularly and will open up more and more options for professional examination of issues related to gaps between populations and the creation of relevant comparative indices.
+The data and knowledge centre is updated regularly and will open up more and more options for professional examination of issues related to gaps between populations and the creation of relevant comparative indices.